terabitbaci/capstone-lego-inventory/README.md

 I want to be able to search for parts so I can capture the part number to add it to my inventory

-// Search Results (add magnifying glass for search again)
+// Search Results

-// also

-as a logged-in user (???????) (highlight the part by adding a border; add & shopping cart buttons on top of other search results)
+as a logged-in user (highlight the part by adding a border; add & shopping cart buttons on top of other search results)
-I want to click on an item in the search results so I can add the item
+I want to look for and click on the part from my search so I can add the item

 // new